oracle-livelabs/analytics-ai/big-data/bds/create-hadoop-user/create-hadoop-user.md

    **Note:** For documentation on using Hue, see [Introduction to Hue](https://docs.cloudera.com/documentation/enterprise/6/6.3/topics/hue.html).
 You can also select **Help** from the **User** drop-down menu for general help topics.

-## Task 8: Use Ranger to add user and config  Hive writer permission
+## (Optional) Task 8: Use Ranger to add user and config  Hive writer permission

 In this step, you log into Ranger as an administrator and add the **`hwriter`** user and config hive table write permission to this user.
 In an HA-cluster, Hue runs on the second utility node.
 You will use the reserved public IP address that is associated with **`traininun0`** that you created in **Lab 4, Access a BDS Node Using a Public IP Address**.